ASSERT-KTH/sorald/README.md

 ### Usage

-Sorald can do two things: automatically repair violations of Sonar rules in a project, or mine projects for rule violations.
+Sorald can perform two different tasks: automatically repair violations of Sonar rules in a project, or mine projects for rule violations.
 These two modes of operations are available as the two commands `repair` and `mine`, respectively.